Ovis: Structural Embedding Alignment for Multimodal Large Language Model

 \paragraph{Implementation Details.} {\name} encompasses three configurations: the LLM module, the ViT backbone, and the visual vocabulary size.
 We incorporate popular open-source LLMs (Qwen1.5-Chat \citep{qwen-lm} and Llama3-Instruct \citep{llama-3}) and ViTs (Clip-ViT-L/14@336px \citep{clip}) into {\name}.
 The visual vocabulary size is set to $2^{17} = 131,072$, a value comparable to LLMs' textual vocabulary size.
 To facilitate community use and future innovation, the {\name} architecture and its training code are built upon the widely-used Transformers \citep{wolf-etal-2020-transformers} and DeepSpeed \citep{deepspeed} packages.
 We detail the training hyper-parameters for each stage in \autoref{tab:hp} of \autoref{sec:td}.

 \paragraph{Training Datasets.} {\name} is trained predominantly on open-source datasets, supplemented by a smaller proportion of in-house datasets.
 The datasets employed can be categorized into three groups: visual captions, visual descriptions, and multimodal instructions, which are respectively utilized in Stage 1, 2, and 3 of the training process.
 The visual caption dataset is extracted from the COYO dataset based on the similarity between the image and its caption.
 We leveraged the COYO dataset's provided ``clip-similarity-vitb32'' and ``clip-similarity-vitl14'' scores for this purpose.
 Specifically, we select all entries from the COYO dataset with both similarity metrics exceeding $0.36$.
 The visual description datasets and multimodal instruction datasets are all converted into the same format as LLaVA-Finetune \citep{liu2023improved}.
-Our in-house datasets will be made publicly available alongside the source code of {\name}.
+Our in-house datasets are available at \url{https://huggingface.co/datasets/AIDC-AI/Ovis-dataset}.
 We describe the constructions and present several samples from the in-house datasets in \autoref{sec:id1} and \autoref{sec:id2}.
 Statistics of the training dataset are reported in \autoref{tab:data-stats} of \autoref{sec:td}.